sublimemm/godot-docs/classes/class_node.rst

 **NOTIFICATION_POST_ENTER_TREE** = ``27``

 Notification received when the node is ready, just before :ref:`NOTIFICATION_READY<class_Node_constant_NOTIFICATION_READY>` is received.
-Unlike the latter, it's sent every time the node enters tree, instead of only once.
+Unlike the latter, it's sent every time the node enters the tree, instead of only once.

 .. _class_Node_constant_NOTIFICATION_DISABLED: